Setting a Static IP Address for the TrueNAS UI

 Use the buttons to Add and Delete more IP addresses as needed.

-To avoid permanently saving invalid or unusable settings, network changes are applied temporarily.
-Saving any interface changes adds a dialog to the Network > Interfaces list to apply these changes.
+To avoid saving invalid or unusable settings, network changes are at first temporary.
+Applying any interface changes adds a dialog to the Network > Interfaces list.

-You can adjust how long to test the network changes before they are reverted back to the previous settings.
+You can adjust how long to test the network changes before they revert back to the previous settings.
 If the test is successful, another dialog allows making the network changes permanent.

-To quickly view system networking settings, go to Network > Network Summary.
+To view system networking settings, go to Network > Network Summary.

-A monitor and keyboard attached to the system is needed to use the console, or, if the system hardware allows it, you can connect with IPMI.
-The console menu displays after the system is fully booted.
+You need to have a monitor and keyboard attached to the system to use the console.
+If the system hardware allows it, you can connect with IPMI.
+The console menu displays after the system completes booting.

-Use the Configure Network Interfaces option to add static IP addresses to a physical interface.
+To add static IP addresses to a physical interface, go to Configure Network Interfaces.
 Other interface types have a similar process to add static IP addresses.
 Interfaces that are already configured for DHCP have that option disabled.
-There are a number of prompts to answer before you can add a static address.
+There are many prompts to answer before you can add a static address.
 This example shows adding static IPv4 addresses to interface igb0: